soumyajit4419/Plant_AI/Src/README.md

-## Code Explanation
+### Details About the code

+* The .ipynb file contains the complete code from loading the images to training,evaluation and prediction of the model.<br/>
+* The code has has been written using PyTorch framework.

-## List of plants and Diseases that the model can classify:-
+### List of Plants and Diseases that the model can detect

-### Unique Plants:
+#### Unique Plants:
-#### 'Pepper', 'Grape', 'Tomato', 'Squash', 'Corn', 'Apple', 'Potato', 'Raspberry', 'Strawberry', 'Cherry', 'Soybean', 'Blueberry', 'Orange', 'Peach'
+ Pepper, Grape, Tomato, Squash, Corn, Apple, Potato, Raspberry, Strawberry, Cherry, Soybean, Blueberry, Orange, Peach

-### Diseases:
+#### List of Diseases:
 * 'Apple___Apple_scab', 'Apple___Black_rot', 'Apple___Cedar_apple_rust', 'Apple___healthy'
 * 'Blueberry___healthy'
 * 'Cherry_(including_sour)___Powdery_mildew', 'Cherry_(including_sour)___healthy'